datntdev02/the-band/README.md

-Welcome to The Band
+Welcome to The Band.
-This is the First HTML Project with responsive and friendly UX/UI
+This is the First HTML Project with responsive and friendly UX/UI.